Korn: Korn, Life Is Peachy and recognition (1994–1997)

-Follow the Leader (1998–1999)
+Follow the Leader and Issues (1998–2001)

 In 1998, Korn signed a publishing contract with Warner Chappell Music.
-While Korn was waiting for a full partnership with Adidas (which had previously sponsored Run-DMC), the brand refused to sign a contract with Korn.
+While Korn was waiting for a full partnership with Adidas (which had previously sponsored Run-DMC), the sportwear brand refused to sign a contract with Korn.
 In a contradictory argument, Adidas told them: "We do sports, not music".
 In 1998, Puma seized the opportunity and offered a $500,000 deal to Korn, including their music featured in Kevin Kerslake-directed advertisements.
 Korn accepted the contract; Davis said, "That's more than Adidas ever did for us!
 It wasn't a sell-out thing.
 It was about respect."

 Prior to the release of the band's third album, Korn produced a weekly online TV show called KornTV, which documented the making of the record and featured special guests such as porn star Ron Jeremy, Limp Bizkit, and 311.
 The project also gave fans (nicknamed "nibletz") the chance to call in and ask the band questions, an approach that represented one of the first times a band utilized the Internet in such a way.
 Korn released their third album Follow the Leader on August 18, 1998, which featured a number of guest vocalists such as Ice Cube; Pharcyde member Tre Hardson; Fred Durst of Limp Bizkit; and actor Cheech Marin on the hidden track "Earache My Eye" (written by Marin himself).